NationalSecurityAgency/emissary/DEVELOPING.md

 docker build -f contrib/docker/Dockerfile . -t emissary
 ```

-For a lightweight emissary darker image the Dockerfile.alpine can be used.
+For a lightweight emissary docker image the Dockerfile.alpine can be used.
 This image is 1/3 of the size of the normal centOS 7 based image
 ```
 mvn clean install -Pdist